 Located in the southern corner of Fullersburg Woods Forest Preserve, Graue Mill and Museum is one of the area’s remaining authenticated Underground Railroad “stations” and the only operating waterwheel gristmill in Illinois.
 Programs on milling, spinning and weaving illustrate life between 1850 and 1890 and the effect mills had on the area’s culture.
 The restored Frederick Graue House, the 1850s Victorian home of the Graue family, is a perfect venue for small private functions.

 Both facilities are owned by the Forest Preserve District and operated by the nonprofit DuPage Graue Mill Corporation.
 The mill is open mid-April to mid-November.
 House rental information is available by request.
-For details, visit Graue Mill, call 630-920-9720 or send an email to firstname.lastname@example.org.
+For details, visit Graue Mill (link) or contact 630-920-9720 or email@example.com.

 Ben Fuller House